Exploring and machine learning structural instabilities in 2D materials: Results and discussion

 In conclusion, we have performed a systematic study of structural instabilities in 2D materials.
 We have validated a simple protocol (here referred to as the CBP protocol) for identifying dynamical instabilities based on the frequency of phonons at the center and boundary of the BZ.
-The CBP protocol correctly classifies 2D materials as dynamically stable/unstable in 236 out of 250 cases\cite{Mounetphdb} and is ideally suited for high-throughput studies where the computational cost of evaluating the full phonon band structure becomes prohibitive.
+The CBP protocol correctly classifies 2D materials as dynamically stable/unstable in 236 out of 250 cases \cite{Mounetphdb} and is ideally suited for high-throughput studies where the computational cost of evaluating the full phonon band structure becomes prohibitive.

 For 137 dynamically unstable monolayers with low formation energies, we displaced the atoms along an unstable phonon mode and relaxed the structure in a $2\times 1$ or $2\times 2$ supercell.
 This resulted in 49 distorted, dynamically stable monolayers.
 The success rate of obtaining a dynamically stable structure from this protocol was found to be significantly higher for materials with only one unstable phonon mode as compared to cases with several modes.
 In the latter case, the displacement vector is not unique and different choices generally lead to different, (dynamically unstable) structures.
 The 49 stable structures were fully characterised by an extensive computational property workflow and the results are available via the C2DB database.
 The properties of the distorted structures can deviate significantly from the original high symmetry structures, and we found only a weak, qualitative relation between the gain in total energy and band gap opening upon distortion.
 Finally, we trained a machine learning classification model to predict the dynamical stability using a radially decomposed projected density of states (RAD-PDOS) representation as input and a gradient boosting decision tree ensemble method (XGBoost) as learning algorithm.
 The model achieves an excellent ROC-AUC score of $0.90$ and lends itself to high-throughput assessment of dynamical stability.